Older Workers Benefit Protection Act: Everything You Need to Know

 Negotiating a Better Deal

-If an employee is presented the opportunity to join a staff reduction program, the OWBPA provides the employee additional legal protections.
+If an employee is presented the opportunity to join a staff reduction program, the OWBPA provides the employee with additional legal protections.

 How to Take Action

 When an employee's OWBPA rights have been violated, they may be able to file a charge through the EEOC.
 Generally, any monetary damages will be restricted to back pay, a sum that is equivalent to a willful violation back pay award, and court costs plus attorney's fees.
-Should the EEOC determine that the employer willfully violated the OWPA, the employee may be awarded an additional award that equals their back pay.
+Should the EEOC determine that the employer willfully violated the OWBPA, the employee may be awarded an additional award that equals their back pay.

 When an employee is not satisfied with the EEOC's decision, they have the option of filing a civil lawsuit against their employer.

-General Rules for Employees over 40
+General Rules for Employees Over 40

-For an age discrimination claim to be valid under the OWPA, the employee's release must have been knowing and voluntary.
+For an age discrimination claim to be valid under the OWBPA, the employee's release must have been knowing and voluntary.
 In addition, the release must have been supplied to the employee in writing.
 If an employee is over the age of 40, an implied release is not legally allowed.

 An employer should not expect to be allowed to hold an employee over 40 to an oral agreement to not file a discrimination claim, even if there was a promise of money or benefits.
 To avoid an age discrimination claim, employers must write a release in clear language that is free from legalese and can be easily understood by the employee.

 If a release is legally complex, the employee may claim they did not understand what they were signing.
-For instance, if an employee needs to hire a lawyer to help them understand the lease agreement, the agreement may not be enforceable.
+For instance, if an employee needs to hire a lawyer to help them understand the agreement, the agreement may not be enforceable.
 Releases cannot be used to mislead the employee in any way, meaning it cannot overstate the benefits the employee will receive or the potential limitations.

 There are certain items that cannot be requested in a release.
 Employment release agreements that require employees to relinquish their ability to file a state or EEOC charge are not allowed.
 In addition, releases cannot prevent an employee from testifying before a government agency or participating in an investigation.
 Any prohibitions along these lines aren't legally binding, and including them in a release constitutes an effort to mislead the employee.